Using DenSureFit on a Lower Denture

 • What to EXPECT from DenSureFit on the Lower Denture

-Fills voids
+Fills Voids

 • NOTE about a FLOATING or POPPING UP Lower Denture